bencevans/node-sonos/docs/services/AudioIn.md

 ## Class: AudioIn

-Create a new instance of AlarmClock
+Create a new instance of AudioIn

 * * *